 What online buyer think is that they are buying products from Flipkart, Snapdeal or Jabong but actually they are buying is between the product vendor and the buyer.
 This is how it has been legitimized by the government.
 Also, there will be increase in the number of fake online sellers.
 Reason being the new guidelines consumers will get cheated and online e-commerce company will say that they cannot help, as law forbids them.

 E-commerce companies will now be compelled to restructure their model of operation in order to raise funds at their current estimates.
 Also, since FDI is not permitted in inventory-based model, crunching up higher rounds of funding would be a difficult task.

 The intention behind it seems to ensure that the online vendors’ owners eventually do not turn into sellers.
 This could majorly affect home-developed players working as a commercial center while adjusting the end clients basically through their gathering organizations or under a plan with predominant dealers who list their items on the gateway.

 Author: This blog is written by Ms. Ayushi Dubey, a passionate blogger & intern at Aapka Consultant.

-Visit: Aapka Consultant to get Online Services of CA CS and Lawyers.
+Visit: Aapka Consultant to get Online Services of CA CS & Lawyers.